-Arguments None Returns a comma separated list of error codes and descriptions and empties the queue.
-Query response If the queue is already empty '0, "No error" is returned.
+Arguments None Query response Returns a comma separated list of error codes and descriptions and empties the queue.
+If the queue is already empty '0, "No error" is returned.
 The return format is (oldest first):

-<error code>,<error string>,<error code>,<error string> ....

-Example(s) >SYST:ERR:ALL? - Reads all messages in the error queue and clears the
+<error code>,<error string>,<error code>,<error string> Example(s) >SYST:ERR:ALL? - Reads all messages in the error queue and clears the queue.

-queue.

--114,"Header suffix out of range; SOUR36", -113,"Undefined header; SOYR" >SYST:ERR:ALL?
+-114, "Header suffix out of range; SOUR36", -113, "Undefined header; SOYR"

+>SYST:ERR:ALL?
 0, "No error"

 Notes

 SYSTem:ERRor:NEXT

 Description Reads the oldest error message from the error/event queue

 Syntax SYSTem:ERRor[:NEXT]?

-Arguments Returns a comma separated pair of error codes and descriptions and empties the Query response queue.
+Arguments None Query response Returns a comma separated pair of error codes and descriptions and empties the queue.
 If the queue is empty - 0, "No error" - is returned.
-The return format is: <error code>,<error string> - Reads and removes the oldest message from the error queue Example(s) -114,"Header suffix out of range;SOUR36 If the error queue is filled and more errors occur up the most recent error in the queue Notes will be replaced by - 350, "Queue overflow".
+The return format is: <error code>,<error string> Example(s) >SYST: ERR? - Reads and removes the oldest message from the error queue -114, "Header suffix out of range; SOUR36" Notes If the error queue is filled and more errors occur up the most recent error in the queue will be replaced by - 350,"Queue overflow".

 SYSTem:ERRor:COUNt

 Description Reports the number of error messages in the error/event queue

-SYSTem:ERRor:COUNt Syntax
+Syntax SYSTem:ERRor:COUNt

 Arguments None

-Returns an positive integer equal to the number of entries in the error/event Query response
+Query response Returns an positive integer equal to the number of entries in the error/event

 queue.<error

->SYST:ERR:COUN? - Queries the number of messages in the error/event queue Example(s)
+Example(s) >SYST:ERR:COUN? - Queries the number of messages in the error/event queue

+2

 1.5.3 Other commands

 SYSTem:BEEPer:STAT

 Description Sets or reads the current state of the built-in error buzzer.

 Syntax SYSTem:BEEPer:STAT[?]{ON|OFF}

 Arguments {ON|OFF}: ON: The buzzer sounds when an error occur (default).

 OFF: The buzzer is silent when errors occur.

 Query response Reports if the buzzer is enabled of disabled for error reporting.
-Example(s) >SYST:BEEP:STAT OFF - Causes the buzzer not to sound when errors occur. >SYST:BEEP:STAT?
-OFF - Queries the buzzer state.
+Example(s) >SYST:BEEP:STAT OFF - Causes the buzzer not to sound when errors occur. >SYST:BEEP:STAT? - Queries the buzzer state.

+OFF

-Sometimes one gets tired of hearing a buzz very time an error occurs.
-In such cases the buzzer can disabled.
+Notes Sometimes one gets tired of hearing a buzz very time an error occurs.
+In such cases the

+buzzer can disabled.